plyoung/plyoung.netlify/content/bgs/bgs-flowgraph.md

 The top pin of a node is the flow-in pin of a node.
 There is always only one of these.
 More than one node can connect to this pin to redirect its flow to this node.
 This pin can only be used in Graphs which has "Start" node as 1st node.
 The "Return" type graphs can't use it.

-Execution/ flow will continue on one of this node's Flow-out pins if it has any if flow entered via its Flow-in pin.
+Execution/ flow will continue on one of this node's Flow-out pins if it has any and flow entered via its Flow-in pin.

 #### Flow-out